js-code-crafter/codeweaver/README.md

 ## Overview

-**Codeweaver** is a lightweight framework built on top of `Express` and `TypeScript`, integrating `Swagger` for API documentation.
+**Codeweaver** is a lightweight microframework built on top of `Express` and `TypeScript`, integrating `Swagger` for API documentation.
 The application utilizes `async handlers` for improved error management and follows a modular structure for routers, enabling easy expansion and organization of the application.

 ## Features